quotient-im/gtad/README.md

    to run that script on system startup but it's very handy to setup the environment before building.
 Setting `CMAKE_PREFIX_PATH` in the same way as for OS X (see above) is fine too.

-There are no official MinGW-based 64-bit packages for Qt.
-If you're determined to build with 64-bit Qt, either use a Visual Studio toolchain or build Qt5 yourself as described in Qt documentation.

 ### Building
 In the root directory of the project sources: